Foreword by Patricia Prime

 It should be noted that, by and large, the opportunities to travel overseas to haiku conferences are at the poet’s own expense with little, if any, public or arts funding available.

-Wellington’s haiku group has been travelling for about 16 years.
+Wellington’s Windrift Haiku Group travelled for about 20 years.
 It was launched after Ernest Berry organised the Haiku Sounds 1997 Picton gathering.
 That had Australian haiku matriarch Jan Bostok as guest speaker.
 Afterwards, Ernie invited interested poets to a hotel in Wellington to discuss forming a haiku group.
 There the name Windrift was decided.

 At first, we met quarterly, with host/convenor Ernie coming with his wife, Triska, crossing Cook Strait from Picton.
 Poets’ haiku were attached anonymously to a branched pot plant – the haiku tree – taken off one by one and discussed.
 Ernie designed flourishing multi-type invitations to “haikuing, fat chewing, funning … from high noon – till we drop”.
 We were asked to bring an original poem for the haiku tree, and write haiku using a phrase such as “roadside shrine”, “framed by the window” or “patches of snow”.
 Haiku were “plucked, applauded and critiqued before the writer confessed”.

 In about September 1999 the venue shifted to the home of Jeanette Stace, and Linzy Forbes became the invitation writer.
 Since Jeanette’s death (2006) members have taken turns to host meetings.